How To Incorporate Matte Black In Your Bathroom Design I’m a big fan of matte...

 Thursday, December 10th, 2020 @ 12:57pm

-I have been watching the housing trends carefully this year.
+I have been watching the change in home trends carefully this year.
 The pandemic has changed the way we live in our homes and what we expect out of our homes.
 It has changed how we spend our renovation dollars, where we want to live, and refocused our renovation efforts.

 #9 Moving Away from Dense Areas